jgolla/PI-Coresight-Custom-Symbols/SimpleValueSymbol.md

     };
     ```

-1. We also need to let the symbol know that it can configure it's multistate, via a context menu.
+1. We also need to let the symbol know that it can configure its multistate, via a context menu.
 This is done by updating the `configOptions` of the symbol.

     ```javascript
     configOptions: function () {